History of suits: Women's suits

 The earliest women's suits were riding habits, which consisted of a tailored coat or jacket and matching skirt from the 1660s.
 Practical and sturdy, riding habits were worn not only on horseback, but also for travel and other daytime pursuits.
 Jacket-and-skirt ensembles not intended for riding appeared in the later 19th century.
 Both riding habits and walking suits reflected the skirt and sleeve styles of the day.
 Until the 1910s, coat and skirt ensembles were usually described as "costumes" rather than suits, and the term "suit", as applied to such sets, was not usual until after the First World War.

 In the first half of the twentieth century, the skirted suit became the common daytime city costume for women, in the workplace and out; dressmaker suits featured softer fabrics and "feminine" details, and cocktail suits were worn for semi-formal occasions in mid-century.
 The Chanel suit and variations thereof were popular business attire in the 1950s and 1960s.

+Yves Saint Laurent introduced his "Le Smoking" tuxedo suit in 1966, shocking the fashion world by designing two and three-piece suits specifically for the female body.

 Pantsuits (women's suits with Eastern style trousers) were introduced by designer André Courrèges in 1964, but were only gradually accepted as business or streetwear attire; with the rise of the late 1960s feminist movement, they became acceptable office wear in the early 1970s.
 A white-collar woman's suit of skirt, tailored shirt, and floppy tie evolved in the 1970s and 1980s, as documented in the 1975 book, Dress for Success.

-Recent influence of casual dress

-Over the past half-century, the wearing of suits has become far less common than it once was and is now usually reserved for formal and business activities.
-During the 1990s, many businesses in North America adopted casual dress codes, beginning with "Casual Fridays" and then extending to the entire business week.
-The abandonment of a uniform dress code has led to considerable confusion over what is considered appropriate business wear.
-More recently, some organizations have reinforced formal dress codes, although they may never again be as common as they once were.